Typescript sdk

 Data transformation

-The transform property lets you extract exactly what you need from API responses using dot notation:
+The transform property on fetch definitions lets you extract exactly what you need from API responses using JSONPath notation:

 // API returns: { "user": { "profile": { "displayName": "John Doe" } } }